limxing/Kotlin-VerificationView/README.md

 #### License
-LaplaceKLine is available under the MIT license.
+Kotlin-VerificationView is available under the MIT license.